The Pleasantest PrattlerOn May 1, 2019 by Elyse

 His war against the railroads was hardly the most dramatic chapter of Ambrose’s life.
 As a young man, he fought for the Union in the Civil War.
 His heroics, which included several near-death experiences, an escape from Confederate captors in Georgia and the rescue of a fellow soldier while under heavy enemy fire, earned him a promotion to sergeant major.
 By one account, after the war ended, he flipped a coin to decide if he would pursue a literary or military career.
 I surely don’t need to tell you which way the coin landed.

 Ambrose never lost his taste for adventure.
-In 1913, at the age of 71, he traveled to Mexico and joined the army of Pancho Villa, who was fighting in the Mexican Revolution.
-He made it as far as Chihuahua with the army.
-However, after that, he seemed to disappear from the face of the earth.
+In 1913, at the age of 71, he traveled to Mexico and joined the army of Pancho Villa, which was fighting in the Mexican Revolution.
+He made it as far as Chihuahua with the army but then seemed to disappear from the face of the earth.
 Some say he was executed by a firing squad, while others contend he committed suicide.
 In either case, he was never seen again.

 His death is a mystery, but his legacy is not: